yammik/stepful_fullstack_assignment/frontend/README.md

 # TODO

-- [x] Quiz preview page
-- [x] Begin quiz flow (get questions, read/create attempt)
-- [x] Question flow
-- [x] Select answer choice
-- [x] save progress on select
-- [ ] Submit quiz for grading flow (update attempt to set finished=1)
-- [ ] Exit out of quiz, resume.

-# Nice to have (future feature)

-- [ ] per-user metrics
-- [ ] Autosave progress with debounce

-# Notes about what I did

-- In production, mixing up the question/choice order would be a consideration.

-# Trade offs

-- implicit UX flow vs. clarity, re: attempt resume/create.
-In production, I would use cache instead of state to observe attempts and invalidate cache frequently or refetch on window focus to prevent showing stale attempts.

-# TODO

 - [ ] Error handling in QuizQuestions
 - [ ] Progress percentage
 - [ ] Modify RHF watch so free text answer gets updated onBlur, or less frequently (not on every keystroke)
-- [ ] Submit flow of quiz
 - [ ] Text input style standardized with radix
-- [ ] In Quiz list view, sort quizzes by most recently attempted
 - [ ] Graded attempt view with score and feedback

+# Nice to have (future feature)

+- Metrics on attempts (scores, time taken, etc)
+- Autosave progress with debounce instead of on update
+- Debounce refresh of attempt state
+- Shuffle the question/choice order to improve test integrity
+- Progress percentage based on number of questions solved
-- [ ] View of past attempts of all quizzes
+- View of all past quiz attempts
+- In Quiz list view, hoist quizzes that were most recently attempted but not finished

+# Trade offs

+- Implicit UX flow vs. clarity, re: attempt resume/create.
+The UI-API interaction could have been more granular for clarity of the data flow, instead of combining read and create in one endpoint.
+For the sake of smoother UX (because testing anxiety is real and doesn't need to be exacerbated with slow UX), I chose to combine the operations into one endpoint.
+- In production, I would use cache instead of state to observe attempts and invalidate cache frequently or refetch on window focus to prevent showing stale attempts.
+As it is possible for the user to pause on one browser window or computer and resume in another, a stale attempt state could be confusing and even introduce a pathway to corrupt the attempt data.
+So some sort of mechanism to keep client state fresh is necessary.